fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 connection = EsConnectionFactory.create(system, settings);
 {% endhighlight %}

-An EventStore connection is usually established on application startup.
-Unlike a relational database connection, an EventStore connection is meant to be open for the entire application lifecycle.
+A CQRS+ES application usually establishes an EventStore connection on application startup and unlike a relational database connection, retains the connection for the entire application lifecycle.

-Once a connection is made, an Event Sourced application's write model starts by reading an aggregate root and then appending new events to it if necessary.
+With the event store connection established, application is ready to serve user requests.
+For a command request, event-sourced application's write model starts by reading an aggregate root and then appending new events to it if necessary.

 Reading Events
 --------------

+The following snippet shows how to read events from an event stream asynchronously.

 {% highlight java linenos %}
 Future<ReadStreamEventsCompleted> res = connection.readStreamEventsForward(